Data Catalog - Build vs Buy

 Planning and Designing

 With each passing day, modern businesses are investing more resources in data management solutions.
-But, allocating resources at all data projects doesn’t necessarily give best results.
-Most of the homegrown data catalogs are built keeping in mind today’s problem statement.
+However, allocating resources to all data stack projects doesn't necessarily give the best results.
+Most of the homegrown data catalogs are built keeping in mind today's problem statement.
 And then they take about a year to design and deploy.
-This means on day one of the data catalog its already using last year’s technology.
-And with modern businesses this is not acceptable.
+This means on day one of the data catalog it's already using last year's technology and with modern businesses, this is not acceptable.

 They might become obsolete.
 Here is how